 So that leaves us with Winter and the decision of turfing now or waiting until Spring.

-So the answer is clearly yes to the question of should you Turf in Winter.
+So the answer is clearly yes to the question of whether should Turf in Winter.